passle/feed-mvc-4-example/README.md

 Please note:

-  1. You'll need replace the shortcode in the view with the shortcode of the Passle you are trying to display
+  1. You'll need to replace the shortcode in the view with the shortcode of the Passle you are trying to display
 > You can get this from the settings page of your Passle.
   2. The feed depends on JQuery >= v1.8.3 (It may work with some earlier versions of JQuery)
   3. The container `div` for the feed must have a class of `passle-shortcode`